rafi/notebook/containers/develop-with-containers.md

 As you can see, we've improved the image size by 186mb by squashing multiple layers into one.

+### 10 Tips for Better `Dockerfile`s

+1. Combine `RUN` statements.
+1. Clean after yourself.
+1. Don't copy your entire application directory in one line.
+Separate the dependencies before.
+1. Use `.dockerignore` file to reduce the context Docker needs to copy.
+1. Use `COPY` instead of `ADD`. `COPY` is simple, `ADD` has some magic under-hood.
+1. Create a non-root user.
+A good preventive security practice.
+1. Don't run multiple services in one container.
+1. Don't use external services during build e.g. database migration.
+1. Declare cheap commands as late as possible (`EXPOSE`, `ENV`, `ARG`, etc.).
+1. Pin software versions.
+Never, ever, use `:latest` tags.
+It can lead to unexpected disasters.

-## 3rd-Party Dependencies and Docker Compose
+## 3rd-Party Service Dependencies and Docker Compose

-Programming today involves a developer to use many different persistency services such as MySQL, PostgreSQL, Redis, Elasticsearch, Kafka, RabbitMQ etc.
+Programming today involves a developer to use many different persistence services such as MySQL, PostgreSQL, Redis, Elasticsearch, Kafka, RabbitMQ etc.

 Running all these services on your personal workstation can be very cumbersome